 Owning your time

-Strong time management is one of the most important parts of PhD study.
-You should therefore treat your Doctorate as a full-time job, while also appreciating that a complete lack of leisure time can be damaging to your health and chances of success.
+Strong time management is one of the most important aspects of PhD study.
+You should view your Doctorate the same as a full-time job, while also appreciating that a complete lack of leisure time can be damaging to your health and chances of success.

 In terms of the qualification itself, time management is particularly important when writing your thesis.
 'One needs to be disciplined enough to get work out to supervisors, giving them enough time for critiquing,' warns Siddartha Khastgir, research lead for Verification & Validation (V&V) of Connected and Autonomous Vehicle (CAV) technologies at the University of Warwick.